dh-epfl-students/htr-curriculum-semi-supervision/README.md

 ### Semi-Supervised Learning

-For the SSL, use the scripy [code/egs/iam-htr/src/semi_supervised_one_split.sh](code/egs/iam-htr/src/semi_supervised_one_split.sh).
+For the SSL, use the script [code/egs/iam-htr/src/semi_supervised_one_split.sh](code/egs/iam-htr/src/semi_supervised_one_split.sh).

 In order to use the spell checker, you need to download from the [original github](https://github.com/mammothb/symspellpy), the corpus file corresponding to the language of the used dataset.
 This file needs to be put at [code/egs/iam-htr/](code/egs/iam-htr/) and you need to change this [line](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/engine/trainer.py#L117).

 The use of the spell checker during the training is at these [lines](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/engine/trainer.py#L271-L279).

-To start the SSL after attaining a certain validation CER, change the threshold at this [lline](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/experiments/htr_experiment.py#L100).
-Even if you want to do this, you need to precise non_decreasing_epochs_semi_supervised argument, you can put it high, for instance 100.
+To start the SSL after attaining a certain validation CER, change the threshold at this [line](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/experiments/htr_experiment.py#L100).
+If you want to do this, you still need to precise non_decreasing_epochs_semi_supervised argument: you can put it high, for instance 100.

 To change the number of samples of dataset A used when using a dataset B as mentioned in the report, change this [line](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/engine/trainer.py#L204).

 To change the metric used to rank the samples (entropy based or 'diff-proba'), change this [line](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/engine/trainer.py#L219).

-### Parameters of pylaia-htr-train-ctc
+### pylaia-htr-train-ctc and Shell

-We describe the combination of parameters of the pylaia-htr-train-ctc scripy used in all the shell script mentionned before.
+Basically the parameters of pylaia-htr-train-ctc need to be changed when launching a shell script.
+**You can take [code/egs/iam-htr/src/semi_supervised_one_split.sh](code/egs/iam-htr/src/semi_supervised_one_split.sh) as a reference script and modify it to launch the code for different usage.**

+The other main thing to change in the shell scripts is the path to the right dataset for the training and validation split.
+You will also need to precise where the weights of the right model is, the directory of the images.
+The parameters are self-explanatory, be sure to give the right value depending on the usage you want.

+**Beware: Run setup.py install at each modification of a python file**